aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 ## <a name="tokenization"></a>Tokenization

-In {% cite DBLP:journals/corr/BahdanauCB14 %}, tokenization was treated as an after-thought.
+In <d-cite key="DBLP:journals/corr/BahdanauCB14"></d-cite>, tokenization was treated as an after-thought.
 They say
 > After a usual tokenization, ...

 However I soon realized that tokenization is an important topic and can influence the model in many ways.
-Curious what SOTA LLMs use, I found that it is more common to use an algorithm called Byte-pair encoding algorithm, for example as discussed in [^{% cite radford2019language %}.
+Curious what SOTA LLMs use, I found that it is more common to use an algorithm called Byte-pair encoding algorithm, for example as discussed in [^<d-cite key="radford2019language"></d-cite>.

 ### Byte-pair encoding algorithm